The rise and rise of the word 素质 / 素質 (suzhi) in Chinese

 Etymology and history

-The word sùzhì is a combination of the morphemes sù (素) and zhì / zhí (质 trad. 質).
+Etymologically, the word suzhi is a combination of the morphemes sù (素) and zhì / zhí (质 trad. 質).

 - The earliest meaning of 素 sù in Chinese was ‘to be white, colourless, plain’.
 The word may have been a very early borrowing from the Austroasiatic languages (cf Khmer saa (ស) meaning ‘white’).
 In historical Chinese usage, the meaning encompasses ‘white’, ‘plain, simple, quiet’, ‘native, innate’, and ‘basic element’, as well as ‘habitual, customary’.
 The common thread is one of being basic, simple, unadorned, or unelaborated.
 Sù is also used for vegetarianism.